 - In a medium bowl, whisk the flour with the baking powder, salt, cinnamon, ginger, baking soda, nutmeg and cloves.

-- In a large bowl, using an electric mixer, beat the brown sugar and eggs at medium-high speed until fluffy, 3 minutes.
+- In a large bowl, using an electric mixer, beat the brown sugar and eggs at medium-high speed until frothy and fluffy, 3 minutes.
 Beat in the oil, then the pumpkin puree.
 Alternately add the dry ingredients and the milk in 3 batches, starting and ending with the flour, mixing until just combined.
 (Don't overmix!)

 - Pour the batter into the prepared pans.*

 - Bake for 40 to 45 minutes at 350F , until a toothpick or knife inserted into the center of the cake comes out clean.
 Let cool in the pans for about 20 minutes.

 - Run a knife around the edges to loosen the cakes, then invert them onto a wire rack to cool completely.